Quick Summary

 Born to the legendary Rajaraja Chola I and his queen, Vaanathi or Thiripuvana Madeviyar, Madhurantaka was destined for greatness.
 He was declared the crown prince by his father in 1012, though he started assisting him in his conquests in 1002.
 Upon ascending the throne in 1014, Madhurantaka adopted the regnal name Rajendra Chola I. His reign was marked by numerous military conquests, including the historic expedition to the Ganges, earning him the title ‘Gangaikonda Chola’.

-Rajendra I was born on the auspicious day of the Thiruvathira festival.
+Rajendra, I was born on the auspicious day of the Thiruvathira festival.
 It is a grandly celebrated festival of South Indians.
 His parents were Raja Rajendra I and Queen Vaanathi.
 They had him in the auspicious Tamil month called Margalzhi Thingal.
 His father pronounced him the Chola prince in 1012.
 However, the young prince gained combat and expansion experience early in life.
 In 1002, he joined his father on campaigns against Kalinga, Western Chalukyas, and Vengi.
 In 1014, Chola I administered the kingdom as the King.
 He proclaimed his eldest son, Rajadhiraja Chola I, with the title of co-regent.

 Rajendra’s victory quickly escalated from expansion ventures to rapid conquests.
-He first displayed his valor against the Western Chalukyas and Anuradhapura Rulers.
+He first displayed his valor against the Western Chalukyas and the Anuradhapura Rulers.
 He defeated the rebels in Chera, Sri Lanka, and the Pandiya vassal states.

 Rajadhiraja Chola I ascended the throne in 1044 and ruled until 1054.
-His reign was marked by numerous military conquests and administrative reforms, continuing the legacy of his father.In addition to Rajadhiraja, Rajendra Chola I had two other sons, Rajendra II and Virarajendra.
+His reign was marked by numerous military conquests and administrative reforms, continuing his father’s legacy.
+In addition to Rajadhiraja, Rajendra Chola I had two other sons, Rajendra II and Virarajendra.
 Both of them also went on to rule the Chola Empire, contributing to its glory and expansion.

 Both Rajendra Chola I and Rajendra Chola II were significant rulers of the Chola Dynasty, but their reigns differed in focus and achievements.
 Here’s a breakdown for a clearer comparison: